kkalkur/atmfinder/backbase-Assignmnet/README.md

 Spring Rest Controler acts a Application Service (AtmApplicationService.java) This  exposes 2 rest api's as explained Above

 This will be calling multiple Domain Services depending on the Use case .
 In our case we have a simple get we call and no orchestarion involved.
+AtmApplicationService will call AtmDomainServices

 #### Domain Services :
-AtmDomainServiceImpl : implements business logic behind the exposed web services utilizing output from repository.
-This services is only responsible ATM Aggreagte .
+AtmDomainServiceImpl : This implements business logic  required for the business method.
+In this it simply calles Repository which will abstact any call to the DB or External service .

 #### Repositories :
+AtmDataReposiroty :
+This repository is only responsible ATM Aggreagte .
+This has a clear cut boundary compare to other Aggregates in the domain model.
-AtmDataReposiroty : This utilizes spring rest-template for consuming the ING ATM locator service.
+This utilizes spring rest-template for consuming the ING ATM locator service.
 This will abstact the external API call from the domain service .
 #### Other Design Principels Used
-Program for Interface : All the layers depending on the interface and dependcies are injected using the Spring Dependecy Injection
+Program for Interface : All the layers depending on the interface and dependcies are injected using the Spring Dependecy Injection.

-#### Areas of Improved if i had time
+#### Areas of Improvement  if i had time
 Resilency and Exception Handling

 * Circuit braker while callign external service this will take care of time out issues and external service not responding